Detroit Bankruptcy Ruling: Implications for Public Pension Plans

 Thomas A. Dubbs

-Once the prosperous center of America's automobile industry and the birthplace of Motown music, Detroit now has a new title – the largest bankrupt city in U.S. history.
-It is also the largest U.S. municipal bankruptcy by debt, estimated at over $18 billion, including $3.5 billion in unfunded pension liabilities to the city's two largest unsecured creditors – its two pension plans.
-These plans represent over 32,000 active and retired city employees whose pensions are now directly at risk in Detroit's unfolding bankruptcy.
+Once the prosperous center of America's automobile industry and the birthplace of Motown music, Detroit now has a new title—the largest bankrupt city in U.S. history.
+It is also the largest U.S. municipal bankruptcy by debt, estimated at more than $18 billion, including $3.5 billion in unfunded pension liabilities to the city's two largest unsecured creditors—its two pension plans.
+These plans represent more than 32,000 active and retired city employees whose pensions are now directly at risk in Detroit's unfolding bankruptcy.

 For the full article, please contact MarketingTeam@labaton.com.